This article is part of a larger series on Payroll Services.

 For Mac users, finding software that’s fully compatible with their operating system (OS) can sometimes be challenging.
 When it comes to payroll software, some solutions may even be off-limits.
-In this guide, we looked at seven payroll software that work with Mac.
-Some are stand-alone systems that cost anywhere from $250 to $500 a download, while others are cloud-based programs that require monthly fees ranging from $8 to more than $50 per employee.
+In this guide, we looked at about a dozen payroll software that work with Mac and then narrowed our list down to the eight best options.

 - ADP Run: Best for growing companies needing flexible plans that scale with their business

-- Rippling: Best for businesses that rely heavily on technology and require global pay processing tools
+- Rippling: Best for companies that rely heavily on technology and require global pay processing tools

 - Aatrix: Best for budget-conscious employers who don’t need cloud-based software